MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 5. If you have activity under consent to grant, continue as directed below.
 6. Select the result to see the details of the activity.
 Select **More Information** to get details of the activity.
-7. Check whether IsAdminContent is set to ‘True’.
+7. Check whether IsAdminContent is set to 'True'.

-    >[!Note]
+    > [!NOTE]
-    >This process can take from 30 minutes up to 24 hours for the corresponding audit log entry to be displayed in the search results after an event occurs.
+    > This process can take from 30 minutes up to 24 hours for the corresponding audit log entry to be displayed in the search results after an event occurs.
-    >

     The extent of time that an audit record is retained and is searchable in the audit log depends on your Microsoft 365 subscription, and specifically the type of the license that is assigned to a specific user. **If this value is true, it indicates that someone with Global Administrator access may have granted broad access to data.
 If this is unexpected, take immediate steps to confirm an attack.**